 IMPACT is considered one of the purest silver producers in Mexico.
-IMPACT's primary metal is silver with approximately 95% of its revenues generated by silver.
-Due to the recent rapid decline of the silver price in 2018, the Company strategically revised its mine plan reducing production by approximately 25% effective September 2018 with a focus on higher grade areas in an effort to mine economically viable tonnes.
-As a result, the Company generated revenues in Q1 2019 of \$3.0 million despite the production decrease and silver price decline.
-Further, the Company achieved breakeven operating cost levels before amortization and depletion.
-The Company continues to closely monitor variable costs and make reductions where possible.
-The Company believes that its approach to strategically mine higher grade areas and control costs will allow it to weather this period of low silver prices.
+IMPACT's primary production metal is silver with approximately 95% of its revenues generated by silver.
+Due to the rapid decline of the silver price in 2018, the Company strategically revised its mine plan reducing production by approximately 25% effective September 2018 with a focus on higher grade areas in an effort to mine economically viable tonnes.
+As a result, the Company generated revenues in Q2 2019 of \$2.8 million despite the production decrease and silver price decline.
+The Company also achieved steady direct cost per production tonne quarter over quarter.
+Further, for the first time since 2009, the largest contributor to mill feed was the Guadalupe mine located adjacent to the Guadalupe mill.
+This, coupled with the recent refurbishment of a mine shaft at Guadalupe, will allow the Company to take advantage of significantly lower hauling costs and capitalize on rebounding silver prices.